 E2B .imgPTN partition

-You can now edit or replace the \AutoUnattend.xml as desired.
+You can now edit or replace the sample \AutoUnattend.xml as desired.

-You can even prompt the user and ask them which one of several unattend.xml files they want to use if you change the script in the \Auto.cmd file.
+You can even prompt the user (using auto.cmd) and ask them which one of several unattend.xml files they want to use if you change the script in the \Auto.cmd file.

-I highly recommend this approach even if you only have one XML file, because it also prevents you from accidentally booting from the USB drive and immediately wiping the system's internal hard disk without warning!
+I highly recommend using a auto.cmd file to prompt the user, even if you only have one XML file, because it also prevents you from accidentally booting from the USB drive and immediately wiping the system's internal hard disk without warning!

 Each xml file can have different Product Keys and other settings.